Complete subvarieties in the projectivized strata of meromorphic differentials: Introduction

-Finally, we remark that since $\mathbb{P}\Omega\mathcal{M}_{g}(\mu)$ is a quasi-projective variety, its complete algebraic subvarieties and complex analytic subvarieties coincide by the GAGA principle.
+We remark that since $\mathbb{P}\Omega\mathcal{M}_{g}(\mu)$ is a quasi-projective variety, its complete algebraic subvarieties and complex analytic subvarieties coincide by the GAGA principle.
 Moreover, if a complete subvariety $M$ is singular, we may work with a resolution of singularities of $M$ and pull back the family of differentials accordingly.
 Alternatively, one can intersect a higher-dimensional complete subvariety with ample hypersurfaces until obtaining a complete algebraic curve.
-Therefore, Theorem~\ref{thm:MAIN} is equivalent to showing that $\mathbb{P}\Omega\mathcal{M}_{g}(\mu)$ contains no complete algebraic curves, in which case we may work with the normalization of such a curve, which is smooth.
-Therefore, in these senses, even when $M$ is singular, we can still speak of and make use of holomorphic local coordinates on $M$.
+Therefore, Corollary~\ref{cor:NoPositive} is equivalent to showing that $\mathbb{P}\Omega\mathcal{M}_{g}(\mu)$ contains no complete algebraic curves, in which case we may work with the normalization of such a curve, which is smooth.
+In these senses, even when $M$ is singular, we can still speak of holomorphic local coordinates on $M$.
 We shall do so without further comment.

+Finally, we point out that the $\psi$ class at each pole (as an $S^1$-bundle modulo $\mathbb R^{+}$) has fiber represented by the boundary of the corresponding polar domain.
+Therefore, the polar size function we constructed and the related plurisubharmonic property provide an analytic incarnation of the positivity of $\psi$ classes utilized in the algebro-geometric proof of Corollary~\ref{cor:NoPositive} in \cite{C19, C24}.
+Note that this interplay between $\psi$ classes and the underlying metric geometry played an important role in Kontsevich's and Mirzakhani's proofs of Witten's conjecture, in the contexts of ribbon graphs associated to the flat metric of Strebel differentials and geodesic boundaries associated to the cusps of hyperbolic Riemann surfaces, respectively (see \cite{Ko92, Mi07}).
+In this sense, we expect that the ideas and techniques in this paper will inspire further developments in related fields.